Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 Need to know before starting?

-Kubernetes knowledge at the level of "Learning Kubernetes through Pictures" course
+Knowledge at the level of the "Learning Kubernetes with Illustrations" course

 Currently serving as a Site Reliability Engineer at a global social platform company, I lead Kubernetes multi-cluster management and database platform operations.
 Based on diverse experience in CRD (Custom Resource Definition)-based operator development, global region operations for distributed databases, and large-scale data pipeline automation, I support field engineers in utilizing Kubernetes more efficiently.
 Additionally, I have hands-on experience designing and operating data lifecycle pipelines that comply with global security regulations such as ISMS-P, GDPR, and CCPA, and I also contribute to Kubernetes open-source projects.